ScottVandervort/Calabasas/readme.md

 Going C# as I haven't done win32 forever

-Using FaceTrackingBasics-WPF as a template
+UsingÂ FaceTrackingBasics-WPF as a template

-As I just need a 2D mesh it looks like IFTResult.Get2DShapePoints() is what I need.
+As I just need a 2D mesh it looks likeÂ IFTResult.Get2DShapePoints() is what I need.
 There are some other goodies as well that are covered in the Face API from Day 1.

 Day 4 - Yup, definitely going C#
 ------------------------------------------